MorrisMA/M65C02A/README.md

     (19)    M65C02A core implements a zero page pre-indexed by X accumulator- memory exchange instruction.
 The M65C02A prefix instructions may be used as needed to add indirection to the addressing mode, override the operand width, and the source and destination accumulator/register.
+With the appropriate prefix instruction, the exchange can be performed in a stack-relative manner.

     (20)    M65C02A core supports position-independent code.
 It provides an unconditional PC-relative jump instruction (JRL rel16) using the IND BRA rel16